mors-lee/MetrikLite/README.en.md

 ## License and attribution

 MetrikLite is distributed under the [MIT License](LICENSE).
-The Rust/Tauri v2 implementation was written independently and does not copy AGPL source from `keros68/metrik`.
+The Rust/Tauri v2 implementation was written independently.

 The quota-tray concept was inspired by [Metrik](https://github.com/keros68/metrik).
 MetrikLite is not an official OpenAI product.